-Turkey: Borusan EnBW Energy announce new 1.3 billion eur for RES projects23.
-July 2015. / SEE Energy News
+Turkey: Borusan EnBW Energy announce new 1.3 billion eur for RES projects, SEE Energy News

 Turkish-German RES JV company Borusan EnBW announced new RES projects investments, specifically in wind energy.